 Let’s start with what I think are the unique benefits of this printer.
-For its budget price it packs all modern features, useful or useless.
-You’ll get print resume after power outage, filament runout sensor, large touch display – those are the ones I never care about.
-What is important for me is the reliability and the upgradability, which lead to better user experience and print quality.
+For its budget price, it packs all modern features, useful or useless.
+You’ll get a print resume after power outage, a filament runout sensor, large touch display – those are the ones I never care about.
+What is important for me is reliability and upgradability, which lead to better user experience and print quality.
 I’ll focus my review on them.

 Sidewinder X2 – reliability

 Starting from the custom packaging, Artillery made sure every piece of the printer is well protected.
 Chances you get a damaged printer because of handling are small.
 The assembly was extremely easy and error-free.
 All you need to do is to screw 4 bolts.